SyncfusionExamples/XlsIO-Examples/Worksheet Features/Fill Series/.NET/FillSeriesByEnablingTrend/README.md

-# How to fill a number series in a worksheet?
+# How to fill series by enabling trend in a worksheet?

 Step 1: Create a new C# Console Application project.